stevencohn/WindowsPowerShell/readme.md

 until the OS provides a stable heartbeat.

 #### `Test-Elevated` [-Action a ] [-Warn]
 Determine if the current session is elevated and displays a warning message if not.
 Can be run without the warning message and simply return a boolean result.

 #### `Test-RebootPending` [-Report]
 Check the pending reboot status of the local computer.

+#### `Update-Environment`
+Refresh the current session environment variables from the Registry by harvesting from both the local machine and the current user hives.

 #### `Update-Gits` [-Branch b] [-Project p] [-Reset]
 Scan all sub-folders looking for .git directories and fetch/pull each to get latest code.